 Along with other unintentional injuries, medical negligence is easily the third leading cause of death in the United States; however, state and federal governments and courts erect obstacles for injury victims.

-You can no longer rely on just any personal injury lawyer to help you with a medical negligent claim; you now need to hire experienced attorneys like Gage Mathers—lawyers who are familiar with overcoming the obstacles and successfully obtained compensation for medical malpractice victims and their families.
+You can no longer rely on just any personal injury lawyer to help you with a medical negligent claim; you now need to hire experienced attorneys like Gage Mathers—lawyers who are familiar with overcoming obstacles and successfully obtaining compensation for medical malpractice victims and their families.